Solar panels may be used to generate electricity or heat in many churches, church halls and homes.

 With changes in costs, it is common to obtain a re-quote just before placing a firm order.

-Bear in mind that VAT at 20% will be added to installations costs of most projects, although this may be reclaimable under the Listed Places of Worship Grants Scheme (until March 2021)..
+Bear in mind that VAT at 20% will be added to installations costs of most projects, although this may be reclaimable under the Listed Places of Worship Grants Scheme (at least until March 2025).

 Most solar panel installations do not now need planning permission.
 Solar panels on domestic buildings were already classed as ‘permitted development’.
-Since 2012, this concession has been extended to non-domestic buildings including churches.
+Since 2012, this concession has been extended to non-domestic buildings including churches – and this concession was further improved in 2015.

 However this is subject to significant restrictions: